ngx-formly/ngx-formly/UPGRADE-6.0.md

   + export class CustomFieldType extends FieldType<FieldTypeConfig> {}
   ```

+### 8. Update `minlength` and `maxlength` validation key:

-- The message validation key: `minlength` and `maxlength` has been changed from lowercase into snakecase format in order to match the same key of `templateOptions.minLength` and `templateOptions.maxLength`:
+The message validation key: `minlength` and `maxlength` has been changed from lowercase into snakecase format in order to match the same key of `templateOptions.minLength` and `templateOptions.maxLength`:
   - NgModule declaration:
   ```patch
   FormlyModule.forRoot({